 A list of plugin processors.
 Plugin processors are callables that modify all plugins' output after rendering.
-See Custom Plugins for more information.
+See How to create Plugins for more information.

 CMS APPHOOKS

 default: ()

 A list of import paths for cms.app_base.CMSApp sub-classes.

 By default, apphooks are auto-discovered in applications listed in all INSTALLED_APPS, by trying to import their cms_app module.